 Cichy recalled, “The Japs closed the hatches and left the ship in lifeboats.
 They must have forgot about the prisoners on deck who had been cooking.
 When the Japs were off the boat, the cooks opened the hatches and told us to come up.
 I was just under the deck, but there were a lot of guys down below.
 One of them escaped by simply walking into the water from a hole in the bulkhead.
 He was Lt.
 Robert S. Overbeck, Baltimore.”
 Cichy added, “The Japs had already evacuated ship.
 They had a destroyer off the side, and they were saving their own.”

-Some of the POWs in the second hold were able to climb out and reattach the rope ladders which allowed the POWs to climb onto the deck.
-Once on deck, an America major spoke to the men.
+Some of the POWs in the second hold were able to climb out of it and reattached the rope ladders.
+This allowed the POWs to climb onto the deck.
+Once on deck, an American major spoke to the men.
 He said, “Boys, we’re in a helluva jam – but we’ve been in jams before.
 Remember just one thing: We’re American soldiers.
 Let’s play it that way to the very end of the script.”
 Right after he spoke, a chaplain said to them, “Oh Lord, if it be thy will to take us now, give us the strength to be men.”

 Overbeck stated, ” We broke into the ship’s stores to get food, cigarettes, and water — mainly water, we were so thirsty.
 All of us figured we were going to die anyway.
 The Japs ships, except for the destroyers, had disappeared.
 All we had were life belts which the Japanese had fortunately thrown down the hold the day before.